Hurricane Beryl: Grenada

 In Grenada, the island of Carriacou was stripped of all vegetation and its marinas were significantly damaged.
 There, and on neighboring Petite Martinique, Beryl inflicted significant damage to houses and buildings, and severely disrupted the electrical grid.
 On the island of Grenada, about 95% of residents lost power, and telecommunications stopped working.
 Additionally, household water storage tanks and cisterns across the islands were either destroyed or compromised by the hurricane; the public water infrastructure also suffered significant damage.
 There were six fatalities altogether, among them: one person died in St. George's when a tree fell upon their house, while two persons were killed on Carriacou.

-In Grenada, the first preliminary damage estimate has been set at $430 million.
+Total damage in the country reached $218 million.

-Other islands and Venezuela
+Other islands

 Businesses, homes and roads in Barbados were flooded as Beryl passed nearby; other damage included roofs, trees, and electrical posts.
 The most significant impacts occurred along the coast, which was pummeled severely by storm surge.
 Approximately 90% of the nation's fishing fleet was damaged or destroyed.
+The recovery of the fishing industry was led by Chief Fisheries Officer Shelly-Ann Cox.
 The Bridgetown Cruise Terminal also suffered damage.
-The cost of the damage caused by Beryl was estimated at B$193 million (US$96.5 million), about 1.4% of the country's gross domestic product.
+The cost of the damage caused by Beryl was estimated at B$193 million (US$96.5 million).

 In Trinidad and Tobago, power outages occurred across Tobago, and water service was disrupted.
 On Trinidad, power outages occurred mainly on the northern and eastern parts of the island.
 Flooding also occurred on the northern half of Trinidad.

 In Martinique, Électricité de France stated that 10,000 customers lost power.
-Flooding in downtown Fort-de-France reached “knee-depth”.
+Heavy flooding was reported in downtown Fort-de-France.

 In Saint Lucia, trees and powerlines were downed.
 Many homes made of weaker materials were damaged and multiple cows were killed.
 The initial assessment of infrastructure and agriculture damage in Saint Lucia is $2 million.

+Colombia and Venezuela

 Beryl's outer bands unleashed strong winds and torrential rains upon northeastern Venezuela, disrupting both air and maritime services.
 In the state of Sucre, six people were killed, while more than 6,000 houses were damaged.
 The city of Cumanacoa was flooded by rain dropped by Beryl, which caused the area's Manzanares River to overflow.
 Hundreds of families fled their homes on account of the flooding and landslides.
 Several officials, including Vice President Delcy Rodríguez, were injured by a falling tree during a tour of the damage in Cumanacoa.

+While Beryl stayed well north of Colombia, there was one person reported missing due to high surf caused by the hurricane.